mustache/mustache/README.md

 Which returns:

     Hello George
-    You have just won $100!
+    You have just won 100 bucks!

 We can re-use the same object, too:

     view[:name] = 'Tony'
     view.render
     Hello Tony
-    You have just won $100!
+    You have just won 100 bucks!

 Templates